TheNariel/GGP_RU_Project/README.md

 The whole project, during which you will implement a complete general game player and ex- periment with some advanced topics, is split into several parts:

-• implementing a reasoner for GDL  (currently working on)
+• implementing a reasoner for GDL  (currently worked on)

 • solving simple games using search